-How to Stay on Top of Changing Payroll Laws
+Staying on Top of Ever-Changing Payroll Laws

-Depending on your filing frequency, you're required to make tax liability payments, and to file quarterly returns, and prepare Forms W-2, 1099, and 940.
-Calculations depend on how much an employee earns, and calculations can start compounding in complexity when you factor in fringe benefits, bonuses, and garnishments.
+Depending on your filing frequency you're required to make tax liability payments, file quarterly returns, and prepare forms W-2, 1099, and 940.
+Calculations depend on how much an employee earns and start compounding in complexity when you factor in fringe benefits, bonuses, and garnishments.

-Payroll mistakes are also more common than you may think: approximately 33 percent of all employers make payroll errors, and the IRS reports that 40 percent of small businesses incur an average of $845 each year in penalties for late or incorrect filings or payments.
+Payroll mistakes are more common than you may think: approximately 33 percent of employers make payroll errors, and the IRS reports that 40 percent of small businesses incur an average of $845 each year in penalties for late or incorrect filings or payments.

 You may choose to work with a trusted advisor, but this can be challenging.
 CPAs, for example, are not always versed in the nuances of laws impacting every aspect of payroll, benefits, and human resources.
 That's why CPAs often recommend that employers outsource payroll responsibilities to a trusted provider.
 Instead of shouldering the burden on your own to keep up with payroll tax rates, calculate liabilities, file with appropriate agencies, and make timely payments, a payroll provider can offer expert assistance on some or all of these tasks.